 This involved writing a specific, detailed document distributed widely within the company by the business owner and providing information to help staff understand and learn the language and methods associated with cloud computing.

 The project also involved raising their awareness of “Agile and DevOps” models, designed to combine developments and live release, which work well with migration projects.
-This first step was the fruit of a collective and collaborative effort by, on the one hand, the customer's IT and business teams, and on the other, the Orange Business Services teams.
+This first step was the fruit of a collective and collaborative effort by, on the one hand, the customer's IT and business teams, and on the other, the Orange Business teams.

 Step 2 – Feasibility of migration to the cloud